KshKnsl/LocalDocu/PROJECT_REPORT.md

   - `/process`: Ingests and processes documents/images, always returns JSON with progress.
   - `/generate`: Answers user queries with hierarchical retrieval and structured citations.
   - `/get_chunks`: Returns all chunks for a document.
-  - `/pull`: Pulls models via Ollama (never pulls remote models for images).
+  - `/pull`: Pulls models via Ollama.
   - `/image/{image_id}` and `/image_bytes/{image_id}`: Serve images by ID.
 - **Startup Logic:**
   - Ensures Ollama is running and pulls both `mistral` and `llava` models by default.